 - Aligning health system partners with payers to drive clinical improvement and add value to patients

 - Implementing evidence-based medicine to enhance patient outcomes

-Our agency is one of 25 “Performing Provider Systems” participating in New York’s Delivery System Reform Incentive Payment Program.
-This program, commonly abbreviated to “DSRIP,” is a five-year initiative that aims to transform and improve health care for New York’s Medicaid population.
-Together with our partners, we have chosen 11 different DSRIP projects, which focus on:
+Our agency was one of 25 “Performing Provider Systems” participating in New York’s Delivery System Reform Incentive Payment Program.
+This program, commonly abbreviated to “DSRIP,” was a five-year initiative that aimed to transform and improve healthcare for New York’s Medicaid population.
+Together with our partners, we chose 11 different DSRIP projects, which focus on:

 - Creating an Integrated Delivery System